-Robotics team members work primarily with one division on a specific aspect of the Robot - software, mechanical, electrical - but will have exposure to all the divisions.
+Robotics team members work primarily with one project team on a specific mechanism of the robot.
 All members work collaboratively to design, build, and program a robot in accordance with the FRC challenge.
 Credit is strictly proficiency based.

 Intermediate Robotics and Engineering